wachirawahomed/alx-low_level_programming/0x1A-hash_tables/README.md

 ## Task 7. $ht['Betty'] = 'Cool'  - 100-sorted_hash_table.c
 - For this task, please:
 	- Read PHP Internals Book: HashTable
 	- Use the same hash function:
+	- Use these data structures:

 		/**
 		 * struct shash_node_s - Node of a sorted hash table